Where the students live...

 OAC groups (pt.
 II)

-link and enter your own postcode - does the description of
+link, open in new tab, and enter your own postcode - does the description of

 the neighborhood describe your perception of the place well?